tweag/monad-bayes/docs/source/usage.md

 enumerator :: Ord a => Enumerator a -> [(a, Double)]
 ```

 We can write `enumerator sprinkler`.
 Why is this well typed?
 The idea is that `sprinkler` has type `forall m.
-MonadInfer m => m Bool`, and we *instantiate* that `m` as `Enumerator`.
+MonadMeasure m => m Bool`, and we *instantiate* that `m` as `Enumerator`.

-But for this to be well-typed, we need `Enumerator` to be an instance of `MonadInfer`.
-For that, we need `Enumerator` to be a `MonadSample`, and a `MonadCond`.
+But for this to be well-typed, we need `Enumerator` to be an instance of `MonadMeasure`.
+For that, we need `Enumerator` to be a `MonadDistribution`, and a `MonadCond`.
 For that, we need it to be a `Monad`, and in turn, a `Functor`.
 In understanding these instance definition, we'll understand what what `Enumerator` is doing for us.

 `Enumerator` is a monad automatically, because `WriterT a m` is a monad for `a` a monoid and `m` a monad.
 As needed, `[]` is a monad and `Log Double` is a monoid.
 But what does that monad actually **do**?